 Financing (credit, loans, access and investments) has always been a struggle for SMEs everywhere, but particularly in Africa.
 COVID-19, and its aftermath, will continue to exacerbate these existing challenges.

 What is clear from the above is that Africa should consider developing a continental policy and financial framework for Africa SMEs, not just for these COVID times, but beyond.
 Instead of each institution (domestic, regional or international), donor, company or government having their own "framework."
 This would provide a similar set of guidelines, SME definitions (as right now they are all over the map), and data, from which all could pull.
 One example could be what FEEEDS outlined in 2017 called the "Africa SME Strategic Plan," or Africa SSP (Rise of Africa SMEs, pp. 390-395).
 The Africa SSP listed seven overarching pillars for better long-term, structural and coherent support to the sector.
-Below are an additional ten recommendations added to the FEEEDS Africa SSP as a result of COVID-19:9
+Below are an additional six recommendations added to the original seven points of the FEEEDS Africa SSP as a result of COVID-19:9

 - More Africa-generated funds and initiatives raising monies strictly focused on COVID's impact on SMEs from the African private sector, AfDB, and African Union outside of their normal SME funding.